-There are many ways to celebrate Sexual Health Awareness Month this September.
+There are many ways to celebrate Sexual Health Awareness Month.
 Here are just a few!

 - Book your STI test.
 Haven’t been tested in a while?
 There’s no time like the present.
 Sexually active adults should be tested regularly for yours and your partner’s safety!
 If finances are an issue, call your local Planned Parenthood.
 That’s what they’re there for!

 - Plan a sexy staycation.
 Even after the long Labor Day weekend is over, you can still plan a long weekend or just a few steamy activities to enjoy solo, or with a partner.
 Pleasure is the epitome of self-care.
 We recommend a generous amount.

 - Try a new toy.
 Experimentation is key to discovering your desires!
 Consider adding a new toy to your arsenal or purchasing your first.
 We have options for both beginners and advanced toy users, and Osé 2 provides incredble clitoral and G-spot stimulation!
 Guaranteed to deliver delicious blended orgasms, no vibration required.

 We hope you’ll find more ways to celebrate Sexual Health Awareness Month.
 If you like, feel free to tag us in a post with your sexual wellness recommendations; we’d love to see what pleasure activities you’re up to!